sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 console.log(benchmark(50, 50000, doForEach));
 {% endhighlight %}

-and explain why it is nearly 3x slower than the tedious, imperative version.
+This post will attempt to explain why the above code is nearly 3 times slower than the imperative equivalent and how to modify the JIT to recover most of the performance hit.

 {% highlight javascript linenos %}
 function doForEach(outer) {